k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

 What should be changed in the flow to get the following population logic:

-* If the customer is an employee, populate the EMP_ID into the IS_EMP column of the CUSTOMER LU table.
+* If the customer is an employee, populate the EMP_ID output of the **Lookup** Actor into the IS_EMP column of the CUSTOMER **DbLoad** Actor.
 Otherwise, set it to 0.

 **Question 2b:**

 What should be changed in the flow to get the following population logic:

 * If the customer is not an employee, throw an error.
-Otherwise continue and populate the EMP_ID into the IS_EMP column of the CUSTOMER LU table.
+Otherwise continue and populate the EMP_ID into the IS_EMP column of the CUSTOMER **DbLoad** Actor.

 **Step 3 - Create a Flow that Reads Data from the File and Searches for a Value**